SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

 Even DP gives TLE/ Memory Limit Exceeded.
 In those cases, Either Memory efficient DP (usually Bottom up with clever space optimisation) may help.
 Even if that fails/ unable to make it a Space efficient one, Try GREEDY approach.
 It really solves problems in such scenarios.
 In some cases, Just Observation of the exact logic & using bruteforce works even better.
 Example [here.](https://codeforces.com/contest/1485/problem/B)
 - In some DP problems, We might encounter most famous recurrences like Fibonacci, Catalan.
 They are hidden inside the Problem.
 If we carefully analyse, we can very easily solve them.
 [Example](https://codeforces.com/contest/1245/submission/120350792).
 So, be thorough with all the standard/classic DP Problems.
 All the remaining are just the variants of these!!
+- DP with Strings/Arrays:
+  Subproblems are usually -> Prefixes [ Top.sort order: 0,1....n-1 ],
+                          -> Suffixes [ Top.sort order: n-1,n-2,...0 ],
+                          -> Subarrays[ Top.sort order: increasing order of sizes of subarrays ], -> Subsets ( using Bitmasks )

+- DP subproblems when dealing with subsequences/substrings/subarrays:
+    DP[i] -> Required quantity for the subsequences/substrings/subarrays that END/BEGIN at index `i`

+- When ever we have more parameters in DP_states, try to think in a way similar to `/CP/References/DP_Notes_MIT/MIT6_006F11_lec22.pdf  Page-2`
+- Sometimes, DP problem seems very difficult to solve.
+They may be asking to find the set of quantities that give the maximum/ minium result.
+In such cases, First solve the problem of a simpler DP which is just finding the maximum result value first.
+Then we can just use the Parent pointer sort of thing using argmin/argmax and construct the entire required solution.
+- In Bitmasks DP problems, One standard trick we use to evaluate `(S\x)` i.e. removing element `x` from the subset `S` given that `S` contains `x` is as follows:
+    ```
+    if ( S & (1 << x) ){
+        int newsubset =  ( S^(1 << x ) );
+    }
+    ```
 - If we are sure that, all the quantities are positive & they are very large, we can use , `unsigned long long` instead of `long long`
 - If we declare Vector with Initialisation in Global & take size of vector from INPUT in the Local Function, It gives unexpected errors since `n` gets random value in the beginning & the corresponding sized vector may be created.
    ```